LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2024-12-03-career-reflections.md

 Just _some_ of the main highlights include:

 1. I got engaged to the love of my life.
-2. Me and my fiancee couldn't wait to get married so we went to the courthouse a couple months later and sealed the deal!
+2. Me and my fiancé couldn't wait to get married so we went to the courthouse a couple months later and sealed the deal!
 3. I changed jobs.
 4. I went to Colorado 2 times.
 I don't know if you can tell, but I REALLY love Colorado.
 5. I saw a total solar eclipse in Olney, IL with my friends.